Office: Mrb 241

 Cool Movies: Click on the following links to watch movies acquired using time-lapse fluorescence microscopy.
 Each movie shows examples of purified molecular motors walking along microtubule tracks.

-- The map She1 coordinates dynein-mediated spindle positioning by spatially restricting dynein activity in yeast n/a.
+- The microtubule-associated protein She1 coordinates directional spindle positioning by spatially restricting dynein activity Journal of Cell Science, 23.

 - New insights into the mechanism of dynein motor regulation by lissencephaly-1 Elife.